 One of the methods I used in this 2-week course really led to amazing results and a boost in motivation – let's just call it fun!

 A “LOW-THRESHOLD APPROACH” for real teamwork

 The challenge was to bring together people with different levels of experience to engage with this new software and unfamiliar working environment.
 It had to be something simple, without the constraints of technical requirements or processes, something that could motivate people and didn’t require a great deal of qualification … like a game.

 Playing a game with the freedom to explore and test, to communicate over something simple, a topic that is easy to understand, to combine different skill levels and aesthetic demands, having a common goal.

 I stumbled over pictures of the game SimCity that I loved to play centuries ago, and I found many isometric illustrations.
 The use of an isometric grid makes it possible to establish a simple starting rule and then leave the rest to the students.
 No knowledge of perspective drawing is required for an isometric illustration, since everything takes place at a 30° angle.

-We opened a Figma Education Team and starting a new project called „FigmaCity“.
+We opened a Figma Education Team and started a new project called “FigmaCity”.
 The starting point was a brainstorming session in which everyone participated.
-We collected and noted down possible themes and for a city together.
-I created several pages in Figma and breakoutsession in zoom, and my students spread out and got started right away.
+We collected and noted down possible themes and designed a city together.
+I created several pages in Figma and breakout session in Zoom, and my students spread out and got started right away.